Ed O'Donoghue: Early years

-O'Donoghue attended Marist College Rosalie where he was selected to play for Australia at rugby union and volleyball, having to pass up the latter due to the requirements of the Australian Schoolboys Rugby Union team.
+O'Donoghue attended Marist College Rosalie where he was selected to play for Australian schoolboys at rugby union and volleyball, having to pass up the latter due to the requirements of the Australian Schoolboys Rugby Union team.

 Rugby career

 He earned a place on the Australia under 19s team to contest the Junior World Cup in Chile in 2001.

 Searching for top flight rugby experience he played for Northampton Saints and Worcester Warriors in the Guinness Premiership.
 In 2006 O'Donoghue returned to Australia to take up a contract with his home state team Queensland Reds recruited by then coach Eddie Jones.

 O'Donoghue played in the Australian Provincial Championship in 2006 and earned his first Super 14 start in 2007, going on to play all thirteen games in the season.